mjhaahr/RGB-LED-Pendant/README.md

 ## Fabrication and Assembly
 - The boards were fabricated and assembled by JLCPCB
 - The boards were combined into one frame to reduce the cost of having to make and assemble two designs in one order
-- The frame was enlarged to fit the minimum board size for JLCPCB's PCBA service as well as provides the necessary fiducials and edge rails for assembly
+- The frame was enlarged to fit the minimum board size for JLCPCB's PCBA service, as well as providing the necessary fiducials and edge rails for assembly

 ![Front Side Assembly Frame Render](images/front-frame-render.png)